bhagavdgita/bhagavdgita.github.io/README.md

 ## iOS
-The app is almost ready  be released to the on the App Store 🎉🎉🎉!
+The app is on the App Store 🎉🎉🎉!
+Search up "GitaGuru" on the App Store to view!

-### Early access
-Access is currently being offered to a limited group of people with a low grace time.
-Email jakkipally@gmail.com for a TestFlight or manual download!

 ## Android
 Android is currently in the development stage.
 If you would like to contribute, please email me at jakkipally@gmail.com